 Methodology

-Our transparent methodology for analyzing research integrity
+Our transparent, rule-based approach to analyzing research integrity

 Rule-Based COI Detection Algorithm